 Students may withdraw from the program as specified below.
-In the JDAT/JDET programs, leaves-of-absence (LOA) are only permitted between academic years.
+In the JDAT program, leaves-of-absence (LOA) are only permitted between academic years.

-- Students may withdraw from school without prejudice by providing written notification to the admissions office any time prior to the final examination period (the final examination period is the 46th to 52nd week of each academic year).
-To voluntarily withdraw after the 100% refund period referred to in the enrollment agreement, a student must be in good "administrative standing."
-Good administrative standing means the student has submitted all required documents. - Any request to withdraw during the final examination period must be made in the form of a written petition to the TLS Dean who will notify the petitioner as to the final determination of such request. - A student who has not voluntarily withdrawn and who fails to take final examinations within the final examination period will receive an "academic dismissal" for the subject course(s). - Refunds of tuition upon withdrawal will be granted in accordance with the refund policy set forth in the enrollment agreement.
+- Students may withdraw from school without prejudice by providing written notification to the admissions office any time prior to the final examination period (the final examination period is the 46th to 52nd week of each academic year). - Any request to withdraw during the final examination period (start of the 46th week) must be submitted as a written petition to the TLS Dean.
+This petition should clearly explain the reasons that the failure to take the final examination was due to a traumatic event or serious hardship that prevented the student from completing the final examination.
+Please note that these petitions are rarely granted. - A student who has not voluntarily withdrawn and who fails to take final examinations within the final examination period will receive an "academic dismissal" for the subject course(s). - Refunds of tuition upon withdrawal will be granted in accordance with the refund policy set forth in the enrollment agreement.
 Withdrawal after the refund period as set forth in the enrollment agreement does not relieve students paying tuition on an installment basis from future monthly installment payments. - Students who find they must withdraw because of financial difficulties are urged to seek counseling before taking action to ensure that they have considered all the financial options which may be available to school students.